Ingredients Not too fancy

 appreciate the metal flakes.
 The chemical agents have warnings about inhaling the fumes.

-None of the ingredients are labeled for human use.
+Only one of the ingredients is labeled for human use.
 So how could that collectively be

 good for you?
-(The same thing probably happens every day in labs across the world before
+(Similar things happen daily in labs across the world before

-whatever they make ends up on our dinner table, lol.)
+whatever they make ends up on dinner tables, lol.)
 Then again, tight metal seams are

 starving for this so it would be edible in the most divine way for them.